iAlexeze/Crypto-App/README.md

-# Crypto-App
+# Crypto-App Repository
 This application fetches the current prices of selected cryptocurrencies using the Coingecko API.

-# Docker-Project Repository
-The purpose of this repository is to provide a simple starting point for developers who are new to Docker and want to learn how to run and manage Docker containers.

 ## Contents

 This repository contains the following directories:

-**Docker Setup:** This file contains sample configurations for setting up Docker on your local machine or a remote server.
+**main.py:** This python file contains the source code for the flask-based application.

-**k8s:** This file contains sample configurations and code for running microservices in Docker containers.
+**k8s:** This file contains sample configurations of the YAML file for running the application in a kubernetes cluster.

 **Dockerfile:** This is a simple Dockerfile for building a Docker image that runs a basic web application.